Madison Beer & Vanessa Hudgens Co-Founded A Skin-Care Brand

 For Beer specifically, she felt frustrated with the trial and error that comes with finding the right skin-care routine.
 "After years of dealing with hormonal acne, I finally found a routine that worked for me — but it was frustrating to get here," she explained.
 "The products were random; I had to dig on YouTube and Amazon and watch so many reviews just to find what might work for my skin.
 I thought there could be a better, smarter approach."

-That thought bubble — simplifying and personalizing skin care — brought Beer and Hudgens to seek the counsel of an expert, certified dermatologist Dr. Karen Kagha, MD.
+That thought bubble — simplifying and personalising skincare — brought Beer and Hudgens to seek the counsel of an expert, certified dermatologist Dr. Karen Kagha, MD.
 From there, the three women set out on a year-long brand development process with one singular goal: to create a skin-care label that takes the guesswork out of finding a product routine.

 Advertisement

-Beer's personalized morning skin-care routine includes two just products: Know Beauty's Clarifying Cleanser and the Calming Day Moisturizer.
+Beer's personalised morning skin-care routine includes two just products: Know Beauty's Clarifying Cleanser and the Calming Day Moisturiser.
 "The best part is that now my routine is not complicated at all," she explains.
 "The cleanser has salicylic acid and when I wash my face, I can really feel it cleaning my skin.
-Then I love the moisturizer because it's lightweight, like a serum, but helps keep my rosacea down — it's super soothing and makes my skin feel clear and glowy.
+Then I love the moisturiser because it's lightweight, like a serum, but helps keep my rosacea down — it's super soothing and makes my skin feel clear and glowy.
 On an off day, hanging out at home, I don't even wear makeup."